Last updated: 8 February 2022

 Phoenix, AZ 85008

 If you have not received timely response to your concern relating to data processed under the Privacy Shield Framework, or we have not addressed your concern satisfactorily, you may contact our U.S.-based dispute resolution provider, at no cost to you, at https://www.jamsadr.com/eu-us-privacy-shield.
 If neither DLVR nor our independent dispute resolution provider resolves your complaint, you may have the right to invoke binding arbitration through the Privacy Shield panel.
-However, prior to initiating such arbitration, a resident of a country participating in the Privacy Shield Framework must first: (1) contact us and afford us the opportunity to resolve the issue; (2) seek assistance from our designated independent dispute resolution provider; and (3) contact the U.S. Department of Commerce (either directly or through a European DPA) and afford the Department of Commerce time to attempt to resolve the issue.
+However, prior to initiating such arbitration, a resident of a country participating in the Privacy Shield Framework must first: (1) contact us and afford us the opportunity to resolve the issue; (2) seek assistance from our designated independent dispute resolution provider; and (3) contact the U.S. Department of Commerce (either directly or through a European DPA) or the Swiss Federal Data Protection and Information Commissioner (FDPIC), and afford the Department of Commerce time to attempt to resolve the issue.
 If a resident invokes binding arbitration, each party shall be responsible for its own attorney’s fees.
 Pursuant to the Privacy Shield Framework, the arbitrator(s) may impose only individual-specific, non-monetary, equitable relief necessary to remedy any violation of the Privacy Shield Principles with respect to the resident.
 Users of the Sites have a right to access their personal data and perform corrections, changes, and deletions.
 Where applicable, users will have a right to opt-in or opt-out regarding use of personal data.
 DLVR is required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+DLVR is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

 To learn more about the Privacy Shield program, to view our certification, or for more information about the Privacy Shield principles, please visit the U.S. Department of Commerce’s Privacy Shield website at https://www.privacyshield.gov/.